top of page

 Understanding the Gap

-GRC's core purpose is to bridge the gap between organizational obligations and operational realities in the presence of uncertainty.
+One of GRC's core purposes is to bridge the gap between organizational obligations and operational realities in the presence of uncertainty.
 However, applying GRC as an “integration layer” on top of a reactive and siloed organization can and usually makes matters worse not better.
 The saying, "paving the cowpath" comes to mind.

-The plethora of management frameworks further adds complexity, with some overlapping and competing with each other.
-Introducing frameworks like the OCEG model may inadvertently burden management teams and lead to adding more work making alignment even more difficult to obtain.
+The large number of management frameworks adds further complexity with many overlapping and competing with each other.
+Introducing frameworks such as the OCEG model may inadvertently burden management teams resulting in more work making alignment even more difficult to obtain.

 Rather than attempting to glue (i.e. integrate) together a multitude of disparate pieces, organizations should strive for a holistic "integrative" approach.
-This approach entails leveraging what is already present within the organization and making it work cohesively as a system.
-The goal is to align all components towards a common purpose, transcending mere integration and fostering a lean, aligned, and effective organization.
+This approach comprises leveraging what is already present within the organization and making it work cohesively as a system.
+The goal being to align all functions towards a common purpose, transcending mere integration and fostering a lean, aligned, and effective organization.

 LEAN: The Integrative Force